SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 nothing  # hide
 ```

 Standard methods have difficulties to solve the NPZD problem accurately for loose tolerances or large time step sizes.
+The reason for this is that there is only a tiny margin for negative values in ``N``.
-This is because once negative values in the ``N``-component occur, this will lead to a further decrease in ``N`` and thus completely inaccurate solutions.
+In most cases negative values of ``N``, will directly lead to a further decrease in ``N`` and thus completely inaccurate solutions.

 ```@example NPZD
 # compute reference solution for plotting